 IA is the science and art of labelling and organising your content so that your users can find what they seek easily.
 A properly constructed IA is the backbone of any good digital experience, whether it be on desktop or mobile.

 We’ll cover the role of Information Architecture and effective methods to apply throughout your design process.
 We cover the ways to research the content space with your users to start to understand their mental model, labelling preferences and the relative priority of your content.
 We discuss creating taxonomies (core structures for naming, describing and classifying content) and ways to determine contnt classification and labels.

-The course will demonstrate and provide hands-on opportunities to use tools to help research the current and preferred IA with your users and then create an improved IA based on data.
+This 1-day course will demonstrate and provide hands-on opportunities to use tools to help research the current and preferred IA with your users and then create an improved IA based on data.

 The course will focus on browsing navigation but we will also discuss the role of in-site search engines and how you can learn and improve your site based on the search queries and results provided there.
 Finally, we will look at the various visual options for presenting menus and navigational structures, including tabs, hamburger menus and breadcrumb trails.

 Choose this course if you are interested in ...

 - Fundamentals of Information Architecture and key IA components such as taxonomies, categorisation, and labelling of your content.

 - How to perform the research that will provide the insights to create a better IA: interviews, surveys, card sorting, tree testing, search query analysis and more

 - How to design for user expectations when creating an IA: exploring user’s mental models (thought processes), top tasks and decision-making processes.

 - Fundamentals of Search: How to research the effectiveness of your current site search, analysing search queries, the role of metadata and your search database.